-The Fund is looking for research proposals that provide fresh perspectives on urgent regional issues that particularly affect the Sudans, South Arabia, the Gulf States and Iran.
-The Fund notes that the University holds a Sudan Archive containing records relating to both Sudan and South Sudan and several collections relating to the MENA region; applicants are encouraged to devise proposals for research that would draw on these historical collections.
+The Fund is looking for research proposals that provide fresh perspectives on urgent regional issues that particularly affect the Gulf States, South Arabia and Iran.
+The Fund notes that the University holds several collections relating to the MENA region, including the Gulf, and also the Sudan Archive; applicants are encouraged to reference these historical collections in their research proposals.
 The Committee administering the Sir William Luce Memorial Fund reserves the right not to make an appointment to a Fellowship.

 The Fellowship, tenable jointly in the Institute for Middle Eastern & Islamic Studies and Trevelyan College, entitles the holder to full access to departmental and other University facilities such as Computing and Information Services and the University Library.
 The Fellowship also carries a grant, accommodation and all meals for the duration of the Fellowship.
 Fellows reside at Trevelyan College and are warmly encouraged to take a full part in the life of the Senior Common Room during their residence.